farlee2121/DevEssentialsBlog/_drafts/2020-07-26-Configuration-Design-Matrix.md

 - Accessor: Easy-ish: Add a method to the relevant type.
 Potentially create a new config accessor and add it to the composition root
 - Options: Easy: Add a property to the relevant type.
 Potentially create a new config data type and inject it to the composition root

-TODO: try normalizing the location of the icon in the cell, perhaps increasing size
 <style>
 td{ text-align:center;}
 .good:before,.ok:before,.bad:before,.very-bad:before{